-Students are offered the opportunity to take UH EverFi Online Sexual Assault and Prevention Online Student Training Program ("EverFi").
-EverFi is an educational tool for students to learn about sex-discrimination, gender-based violence, and the rights and resources available to them on the campus and in the community.
-The curriculum covers Title IX, VAWA, and relevant Hawaii State law.
-The training establishes standards for what constitutes sexual violence and how to respond to problematic situations.
+Students are offered the opportunity to take "Sexual Assault Prevention for Community College" from VectorSolutions.
+This course takes approximately 45 minutes to complete.
+Students will learn about sex discrimination, gender-based violence, and the rights and resources available to them on campus and in the community.
+The curriculum covers Title IX, VAWA, and relevant Hawai'i State statutes.
+This training establishes standards for what constitutes sexual violence and how to respond to problematic situations.
 Because these problems occur on both an intimate and institutional level, the training takes a look at these issues from a personal and academic lens.
-There are five parts to the training: